dmitry-ivanov/laravel-wikipedia-grabber/README.md

 - `isSuccess()`:

-    Returns true, if page was grabbed successfully.
+    Shows if page was grabbed successfully.

+- `isMissing()`:

+    Shows if page was not found.

+- `isInvalid()`:

+    Shows if page request was invalid.